Individuals with Disabilities

 The Rehabilitation Act and Americans with Disability Act: Section 504 of the Rehabilitation Act of 1973 protects qualified individuals from discrimination based on their disability.
 The Americans with Disabilities Act of 1990 prohibits discrimination on the basis of disability, and protects qualified applicants and employees with disabilities from discrimination in hiring, promotion, discharge, pay, job training, fringe benefits, and other aspects of employment.
 The law also requires that covered entities provide qualified applicants and employees with disabilities with reasonable accommodations, as long as it does not impose undue hardship for the college.

 Definition of a Disability: A person is disabled if he or she has a physical or mental disability that substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such impairment under Section 504 of the Rehabilitation Act of 1973 and the American with Disabilities Act of 1990.
 In September 2008, the ADA was amended to expand the definition of “disability” in favor of broader coverage of individuals to the maximum extent permitted by the terms of the ADA and generally shall not require extensive analysis.
-For additional information, refer to the
+For additional information, refer to the What You Should Know About COVID-19 and the ADA, the Rehabilitation Act, and Other EEO Laws.

 How to Self-Identify